VanajaMalla/data-science-portfolio/Projects/House_Price_Prediction_Project/README.md

 ```

 #### Start Flask Server
-1.Run the server by navigating to the server/ folder and running:
+1. Run the server by navigating to the server/ folder and running:

 ```bash
 python server.py